vic-ma/howtodismantle.github.io/_posts/2025-06-13-Digital-Walkaround-Inspections-Part-I-How-to-Build-an-Audit-App.md

 ## What is an audit and what does it look like?

-This is how we define the audit process, or "digital walk-around":
+This is what the audit process, or "digital walk-around," looks like:

 1. The auditor opens the auditing app on their tablet.
 1. The app presents a list of possible audits.
 1. The auditor selects the audit they want to perform.
 1. The app gives step-by-step instructions for how to perform the audit.
 For each step:
     1. The auditor performs the instructions given by the app.
     1. If the step requires information from the auditor, the auditor enters that information into the app.
     1. The auditor marks the step as done.
     1. The app shows the next step.
 5. The audit is finished.
 The app saves the results into a document and persists them.

 To make it a bit clearer, here are the steps of our sample audit we will use in this article.
 It's how to conduct a safety check for a CNC machine.
 Each step is also one screen the user can step through.
 Step 4 and 5 needs input from the user.

+The following is an example of an audit.
+It tells the auditor how to perform a safety check for a CNC machine.
+Steps 4 and 5 require the auditor to enter information into the app.

 1. Welcome the user and explain the purpose of the audit
 ![image](/assets/2025-06-13/AuditStep1.png)